+In section 2 we review some background and notation.
+In section 3 we show how to use macros defined in Evolp as an action description paradigm.
+Programs written in such macro language are called Evolp action programs (EAPs).
 We illustrate the usage of EAPs by an example involving a variant of the classical Yale Shooting Problem.
-An important point to clarify is the comparison of the expressive capabilities of the newly defined language with that of the existing paradigms.
-We consider the action languages \mathcal{A} [12], \mathcal{B} [13] (which is a subset of the language proposed in [14]), and (the definite fragment of) \mathcal{C} [15].
-We provides simple translations of such languages into EAPs, hence proving that EAPs are at least as expressive as the cited action languages.

-Coming to this point, the next natural question is what are the possible advantages of EAPs.
-The underlying idea of action frameworks is to describe dynamic environments.
+In section 4 we establish the relationship between EAPs and existing approaches by providing simple translations of the action languages A[12], \mathcal{B} [13] (which is a subset of the language proposed in [14]), and (the definite fragment of) \mathcal{C} [15] into EAPs, thus showing that EAPs are at least as expressive as the cited action languages.
+Coming to this point the next question is what are the possible advantages of EAPs.
+The underlying idea of action frameworks is to describe dynamic environment.
 This is usually done by describing rules that specify, given a set of external actions, how the environment evolves.
 In a dynamic environment, however, not only the facts but also the "rules of the game" can change, in particular the rules describing the changes.
-The capability of describing such kind of meta level changes is, in our opinion, an important feature of an action description language.
-This capability can be seen as an instance of elaboration tolerance i.e. "the ability to accept changes to a person's or a computer's representation of facts about a subject without having to start all over" [24].
-In [15] this capability is seen as a central point in the action descriptions field and the problem is addressed in the context of the C language.
-The final words of [15] are "Finding ways to further increase the degree of elaboration tolerance of languages for describing actions is a topic of future work".
-We address this topic in the context of EAPs and show EAPs seem, in this sense, more flexible than other paradigms.
-Evolp provides specific commands that allow for the specification of updates to the initial program, but also provides the possibility to specify updates of these updates commands.
-We show, by successive elaborations of the Yale shooting problem, how to use this feature to describe updates of the problem that come along with the evolution of the environment.
+The capability of describing such kind of meta level changes is, in hour opinion, an important feature of an action description language.
+In section 5 we address this topic in the context of EAPs and show EAPs seem, in this sense, more flexible than other paradigms.
+Evolp provides specific commands that allow for the specification of updates to the initial program but also provides the possibility to specify updates of these updates commands.
+We show, by successive elaborations of the Yale shooting example defined in section 3.1, how to use this feature to describe successive elaborations of the problem during the evolution of the environment.
+Finally, in section 6, we conclude and trace a route for future developments.